18F/compliance-toolkit/README.md

 ## Project Goals

+* Inform project teams of the necessary steps to acquire an ATO
 * Get ATOs completed in fewer hours
 * Reduce the burden on the Information Security team leading up to new projects launching
 * Assure greater security over 18F's projects in the long term